NXXR/Master-Thesis/ControllerSchemes/README.md

-- gamepad_standardinput.xml needs "LatestUpdate[int]" and "LatestUpdate[VistaTransformMatrix]" to be added to vista/VistaCoreLibs/VistaDataFlowNet
+- gamepad_standardinput.xml needs "LatestUpdate[int]" ~~and "LatestUpdate[VistaTransformMatrix]"~~ to be added to vista
+/VistaCoreLibs/VistaDataFlowNet
 /VdfnNodeCreators.cpp

 - sticky buttons issue seems to be based on vrpn server or vista dfn implementation problems, no fix or solution has